For Summer Camp 2023, CAIS will follow our 2022-2023 Pandemic Response Protocols.

 - All children and adults must stay home if they are sick.

-- Per SFDPH guidance, testing is not required unless a child develops symptoms.
+- Per CDPH guidance, testing is not required unless a child develops symptoms.
 If a child is identified as a possible close contact of a positive COVID case, testing is recommended 3-5 days from exposure.

 - If your child develops symptoms please test them (at home tests are acceptable) and alert firstname.lastname@example.org right away regarding any positive test results.

 - Children who have not tested positive for COVID may continue to attend camp as long as they are asymptomatic.

 Some specific modifications for Summer Camp 2023 include the following: